 Chase Freedom Unlimited Review Summary

 The Chase Freedom Unlimited® card is a great credit card for people with good credit or better who want solid rewards and the opportunity to save on interest, without paying an annual fee.
 The Freedom Unlimited Card offers above-average rewards, giving 5% cash back on travel booked through Chase, 3% back on dining at restaurants and on drugstore.
 All other purchases earn you 1.5% cash back.
-The first $12,000 spent on groceries the first year yields 5% cash back.
 And the card also gives an initial bonus of $200 for spending $500 within 3 months of opening an account.
 On top of all that, the annual fee is $0 and new cardholders get 0% for 15 months as an introductory APR on new purchases.

 Below, we’ll explore the best and worst parts of this offer in greater detail to help you decide whether or not to apply for the Chase Freedom Unlimited Card.